Aphemra/rs3-archaeology-calculator/README.md

 Just a small project I did for personal use.
 Feel free to fork it or use it as is.
 I do not promise a bug free experience.

-I do reserve the right to remove it at any time and I hope no one will use my work to make money.
-If you fork it and improve upon it and then make it available to the public, I only ask for attribution as long as no money is being made from it.
+I do reserve the right to remove it at any time and I hope no one will use my work without attribution.
+If you fork it and improve upon it and then make it available to the public, I only ask for attribution!

+I hope my small project helps the grind!

 ## Features